All Episodes

 And the way to protect innocent life is like the same way that we protect all other life in big environments like this.

-And that is security checks, that is IDs, that is metal detectors, the same, the same drill.
+That is metal detectors, the same drill.

 That wouldn't make us safer.

-I'm willing to take my shoes off, go through the wanding, go through the machine, have them check my bag, take out the lotion that I put in there because it's too big, have them take my water and say, have a nice day and go on to my plane and know that everybody else went through the same check.
+I'm willing to take my shoes off, go through the wanding, go through the machine, have them check my bag, take out the lotion that I put in there because it's too big, have them take my water and say, have a nice day and go onto my plane and know that everybody else went through the same check.

-That plane's gonna be safe.
+That plane's going to be safe.

 I mean, I'd rather live in a world where there's no evil, but that world doesn't exist.